Blackjack: All About the Blackjack Game

 1A Brief Introduction

-Blackjack aficionados will tell you that with the correct strategy, they can cut the house edge in blackjack to nearly 0%.
-And while this may be true, especially when playing online, it also requires good knowledge of the rules of the game.
-So, before diving into the endless ocean of blackjack strategies and myths about card counting, let us start with the basics.
+Blackjack aficionados will tell you that, with the correct strategy, they can cut the house edge in blackjack to nearly 0%.
+While this may be true – especially when playing online – it also requires a thorough understanding of the game’s rules.
+So, before diving into the vast ocean of blackjack strategies and card-counting myths, let us start with the basics.

 2Basics

-Blackjack is a classic casino game that is played with anywhere from 2 to 8 standard decks of cards.
-While in land-based casinos, multiple players can play against the dealer, the virtual form of the game is available in only single-player mode.
-Still, you would be often allowed to play with up to 5 hands simultaneously against the dealer.
-The game starts when the player places a bet and chooses the Deal button.
-The dealer then gives two face-up cards to the player and draws another two for himself – in classic, Vegas-style blackjack, the dealer’s second card is face-down.
-He is allowed to peek (without showing to the players) only if his first card is an Ace.
+Blackjack is a classic casino game played with anywhere from 2 to 8 standard decks of cards.
+While multiple players can face the dealer in land-based casinos, the virtual version is available only in single-player mode.
+Still, you are often allowed to play up to 5 hands simultaneously against the dealer.
+The game begins when the player places a bet and clicks the Deal button.
+The dealer then deals two face-up cards to the player and draws two more for himself – in classic Vegas-style blackjack, the dealer’s second card is face-down.
+He may peek at his face-down card (without revealing it to the player) only if his upcard is an Ace.

 3The Aim

-The aim of the game is quite simple – to beat the dealer by having a hand that is as close to 21 as possible without busting.
-Cards from Two to Nine count as their face value, while cards from Tens to Kings count as 10.
-A hand of an Ace, which counts as 1 or 11, and a 10-value card is called blackjack, the strongest hand in the game, which pays 3:2.
-A regular win over the dealer pays 1:1.
-If the player’s cards total more than 21, he or she busts and loses the round.
-If the dealer busts, the player wins, while if their hands are the same, it is a push and the player receives his bet back.
+The aim of the game is quite simple: beat the dealer by holding a hand as close to 21 as possible without busting.
+Cards from two through nine are worth their face value, while tens, jacks, queens, and kings each count as 10.
+A hand consisting of an ace – which can count as 1 or 11 – and any 10-value card is called a blackjack, the strongest hand in the game, and it pays 3:2.
+Any regular win against the dealer pays 1:1.
+If a player’s hand totals more than 21, the player busts and loses the round.
+If the dealer busts, the player wins; if both hands have the same total, the result is a push and the player receives the original bet back.

 Blackjack Moves

-Once players are dealt two cards at the beginning of each round, they need to decide what action to take next in order to beat the dealer.
-If their initial hand is blackjack, they automatically win.
-In all other instances, they are given several options – to take more cards, to end their turn, etc.
+Once players are dealt two cards at the beginning of each round, they must decide what action to take next in order to beat the dealer.
+If their initial hand is a blackjack, they automatically win.
+In all other situations, they are given several options – to take more cards, to end their turn, and so on.

 Hit

-Players who request more cards need to opt for Hit and they will be dealt one additional card.
-Of course, Hitting is recommended if the total of the first two cards is a low value – 10, for instance (6,4).
+Players who request more cards must choose Hit, and they will be dealt one additional card.
+Of course, hitting is recommended when the total of the first two cards is low – 10, for example (6,4).

 Stand

-When players receive an initial hand of 16 or 17 (or more), this is a high-value hand and they are advised to Stand, i.e. to refuse any additional cards.
-With this move, they effectively end their turn.
+When players are dealt an initial hand totaling 16, 17, or more, it is considered a high-value hand, and they are advised to stand, i.e., to refuse any additional cards.
+By doing so, they effectively end their turn.

 Double

-Doubling down is a preferred option for players who believe they are likely to beat the dealer in the current round – when their hand is 19 or 20, for instance.
-Doubling your bet is usually allowed only on the first two cards or after a Split – your bet is doubled and you receive an additional, final card to your hand.
+Doubling down is a preferred option for players who believe they are likely to beat the dealer in the current round – for instance, when their hand totals 19 or 20.
+Doubling your bet is usually allowed only on the first two cards or after a Split – your bet is doubled, and you receive one additional, final card to your hand.

 Split

 This option is available only when the player’s initial hand is a pair – when it consists of two cards of the same value.
-When players decide to Split, they end up with two hands of one card and another card will be dealt to each of them.
-In addition, another bet equal to the original bet is placed.
+When players decide to split, they end up with two hands, each containing one of the original cards, and another card is dealt to each hand.
+In addition, a second bet equal to the original wager is placed.

 Take Insurance

-Insurance is a side bet equal to half of the original stake and when players purchase it, they insure against the dealer having blackjack.
+Insurance is a side bet equal to half of the original stake, and by purchasing it, players insure against the dealer having blackjack.
 This option is available only if the dealer’s face-up card is an Ace.
-Insurance wins only when the dealer has blackjack and it pays 2:1.
+Insurance wins only when the dealer has blackjack, and it pays 2:1.

 Surrender

-In some games, players are allowed to Surrender half their bet to the casino after the dealer checks for blackjack.
-When you surrender, you lose only half of your initial stake.
+In some games, players can surrender half their bet to the casino after the dealer checks for blackjack.
+When they surrender, they lose only half of their initial stake.

 Dealer’s Decisions